DoESLiverpool/somebody-should/CONTRIBUTING.md

-_testing contrib guidelines - this file will be edited several times today_

 DoES Liverpool relies on active participation from the community - if you see something that needs doing, [JFDI](http://www.urbandictionary.com/define.php?term=JFDI).

 > It's better to regret something you have done, than to regret something you haven't done. (: